dynamsoft-docs/label-recognition-docs-js/programming/javascript/user-guide/index.md

 #### Connect an image source

-The `CaptureVisionRouter` object, denoted as `router`, is responsible for handling images provided by an image source.
+The `CaptureVisionRouter` object, denoted as `cvRouter`, is responsible for handling images provided by an image source.
 In our scenario, we aim to detect text directly from a live video stream.
-To facilitate this, we initialize a `CameraEnhancer` object, identified as `cameraEnhancer`, which is specifically designed to capture image frames from the video feed and subsequently forward them to `router`.
+To facilitate this, we initialize a `CameraEnhancer` object, identified as `cameraEnhancer`, which is specifically designed to capture image frames from the video feed and subsequently forward them to `cvRouter`.

 To enable video streaming on the webpage, we create a `CameraView` object referred to as `view`, which is then passed to `cameraEnhancer`, and its content is displayed on the webpage.